 Editor's Note — Coronavirus cases remain high across the globe.
 Health officials caution that travel increases your chances of getting and spreading the virus.
 Staying home is the best way to stem transmission.
 Below is information on what to know if you still plan to travel, last updated on November 22.

 (CNN) — If you're planning to travel to Japan, here's what you'll need to know and expect if you want to visit during the Covid-19 pandemic.

-Japan was lauded for containing the virus during the first wave but has since seen a surge in cases, with a major spike in November and December.
+Japan was initially lauded for containing the virus during the first wave but has since seen several surges in cases.

 What's on offer